 How thick to choose the thermal insulation?

 Remember that from temperatures of 20 °C / 68 °F and below, it is important to always use base insulation when sleeping in a hammock.
 What layer of insulation you need depends primarily on the outside temperature during the night combined with your current physical condition – see the recommended advice above.
 And precisely because determining thermal comfort and achieving it is not a simple matter, the best manufacturers offer their insulation in variations for different seasons, graded according to temperature ranges.
-The really top manufacturers allow you to choose from several top material options and offer you fillings in the form of goose or duck down of different fillings.
+Other manufacturers allow you to choose from several top material options and offer you fillings in the form of goose or duck down of different fillings.
 In this way they can solve the requirements for thermal comfort while keeping the weight to a minimum and the packability satisfactory.
-Such top manufacturers include American cottage companies such as Warbonnet Outdoors, Jacks R Better, Cedar Ridge Outdoors.
+Such manufacturers include American cottage companies such as Warbonnet Outdoors, Jacks R Better, Cedar Ridge Outdoors.
 Of course, there are many more good manufacturers overseas, but it’s worse when buying in the EU (unfortunately, this is still the case with HammockGear).
 In Europe, unfortunately, good manufacturers are still scarce.
 Among the proven and quality brands, besides the already mentioned Lesovik, there is also the Polish Cumulus.
 For example, their insulation has one specialty in the form of a collar, as you know it from sleeping bags and some topquilts, where it prevents heat from escaping around the neck.
 In the underquilt, this collar, on the other hand, prevents heat from escaping at the ends of the insulation.
 By the way, one of the pioneers of hammocking in Slovakia, who was also at the birth of the first insulation from this brand, is behind the introduction of this feature in Cumulus.
 In the photos below, you can see the first unpublished shots of the then first production version of the winter insulation set and also the winter prototype (the prototype is in a snowy landscape).

 And as a bonus, you can also take a look at the not-yet-produced colour versions of Cumulus insulation made from Pertex Endurance.